Image: AN NGUYEN/Shutterstock.com

-Pumpkins are a member of the cucurbit family (Cucurbitaceae), along with cantaloupe, cucumbers, squash, watermelon, and gourds.
+Pumpkins are a member of the cucurbit family along with cantaloupe, cucumbers, squash, watermelon, and gourds.

-Evidence of pumpkin consumption dates as far back as 7,000 to 13,000 B.C. to cliff dwelling Native Americans in the southwestern United States and in northern areas of South America such as Mexico and Peru.
-These tribes cultivated pumpkins before Europeans arrived and likely passed them on to the rest of the world, spreading to East Asia in the sixteenth or seventeenth centuries.
+Evidence of pumpkin consumption dates as far back as 7,000 to 13,000 B.C. to cliff dwellers in the U.S. Southwest and northern areas of South America.
+Europeans arrived and likely passed them on to the rest of the world in the sixteenth or seventeenth centuries.

 Types & Varieties

-In general, pumpkins have coarser flesh and a stronger flavor than most varieties of squash, and are broken down into four usage and size categories: giant, Jack O’ Lantern, pie, and ornamental.
+Pumpkins share many traits with squash but have coarser flesh and a stronger flavor.
+There are four usage and size categories: giant, Jack O’ Lantern, pie, and ornamental.

-Giant pumpkins range from 25 to as large as 1,000 pounds; Jack O’ Lanterns are usually ribbed fruits with smooth to bumpy orange skin ranging from about 10 to 25 pounds.
+Giant pumpkins, as their name suggests, range from 25 to as large as 1,000 pounds; while Jack O’ Lanterns are usually ribbed fruits with smooth to bumpy orange skin ranging from about 10 to 25 pounds.
 These are typically used for carving during Halloween; they are also used to make pies and other dishes, for stock feed, and for their edible seeds.

 Pie pumpkins—named for their most common use—are generally smaller and sweeter with smooth, firm, bright flesh ranging from about 5 to 10 pounds.
 Ornamental pumpkins are miniature, usually weighing less than a pound, and used primarily for decoration.